kstad21/cogs199/COVID/README.md

 ## Transmission Network:
 #### Describe how the virus moves through the contact network, based on transition rates for individuals in our simulation.
 Transition rates are based on the reciprocal of expected time to arrival (make sure to keep track of your 'time' units!).
 #### Model: SAPHIRE
 - This model was developed specifically to illustrate the dynamics of COVID-19 transmission, with states to model presymptomatic phases, testing, hospitalization, and more.
-See below for each state and its abbreviation.
+See below for each state and its abbreviation ([Hao et. al](https://www.nature.com/articles/s41586-020-2554-8)).
 - S: Susceptible; A: Unascertained case; P: Presymptomatic Infectious Case; H: Hospitalized Case; I: Ascertained Infectious Case; R: Removed; E: Exposed

 #### Duration: `100 days`